awsdocs/amazon-ecs-developer-guide/doc_source/scheduled_tasks.md

 1. Open the Amazon ECS console at [https://console\.aws\.amazon\.com/ecs/](https://console.aws.amazon.com/ecs/)\.

 1. Choose the cluster in which to create your scheduled task\.
+If you do not have any clusters, see [Creating a Cluster](create_cluster.md) for steps on creating a new cluster\.

 1. On the **Cluster: *cluster\-name*** page, choose **Scheduled Tasks**, **Create**\.